Cornerhouse

-Cornerhouse was a centre for cinema and the contemporary visual arts, located next to Oxford Road Station on Oxford Street, Manchester, England, which was active from 1985–2015.
-It had three floors of art galleries, three cinemas, a bookshop, a bar and a café bar.
+Cornerhouse was a cinema and contemporary visual arts centre next to Oxford Road Station on Oxford Street, Manchester, England, from 1985 to 2015.
+It had three floors of art galleries, three cinemas, a bookshop, bar and café.
 Cornerhouse was operated by Greater Manchester Arts Centre Ltd, a registered charity.

 The buildings

 Cornerhouse occupied two buildings.
 The main building, 70 Oxford Street, was built for John Shaw in the early 1900s and was a furniture store run by the family until it closed in 1985.
-The building on the other side of the approach to Oxford Road station was designed by Peter Cummings, completed in 1934 and opened as a cinema, Tatler News Theatre, in May 1935.
+The building on the other side of the approach to Oxford Road station was designed by Peter Cummings, was completed in 1934 and opened as a cinema, Tatler News Theatre, in May 1935.
 The cinema had numerous name changes (Essoldo, Tatler Classic, Tatler Cinema Club) before closing in 1981.

 History

 Cornerhouse was conceived by the Greater Manchester Visual Arts Trust, chaired by Sir Bob Scott.
 It opened with the support of the then Greater Manchester County Council and Manchester City Council, North West Arts Association (now part of Arts Council England) and the British Film Institute.

-Cornerhouse's first Director was Dewi Lewis, who had previously been Director of Bury Metro Arts.
+Cornerhouse's first director was Dewi Lewis, who had previously been director of Bury Metro Arts.
 The building opened on 3 October 1985.
 The first film screened (on 18 October) was Nic Roeg's Insignificance.
-Dave Moutrey has been Director and CEO since 1998.
+Dave Moutrey was director and CEO from 1998 until 2024.

-Since its inception, Cornerhouse has hosted the UK premiere of Quentin Tarantino’s Reservoir Dogs and was the first UK public gallery to commission work from Damien Hirst.
+Since its inception, Cornerhouse has hosted the UK premiere of Quentin Tarantino's Reservoir Dogs and was the first UK public gallery to commission work from Damien Hirst.

 In 2012, it was announced that Cornerhouse would merge with the Library Theatre Company to form HOME.
 In 2015, both organisations moved to new premises at the HOME centre.

-From March 2017 to August 2017 the Conerhouse Cinema was squatted by the Loose Space Collective before being evicted.
+From March 2017 to August 2017, the vacant Cornerhouse Cinema building was squatted by the Loose Space Collective before being evicted.